-Sara Grootwassink Lewis (Chair), a corporate director and Chief Executive Officer of Lewis Corporate Advisors, LLC, a capital markets advisory firm, is a Certified Public Accountant and a Chartered Financial Analyst.
+Sara Grootwassink Lewis (Chair), is a corporate director, a Certified Public Accountant and a Chartered Financial Analyst.
 Prior to 2009, she held progressively senior positions during her seven-year career with Washington Real Estate Investment Trust, a publicly traded real estate investment trust, including Executive Vice-President, and was Chief Financial Officer from 2002 to 2009.
-Ms. Lewis joined the

-Board of Directors, the Governance, Nomination & Investment Committee and the Management Resources Committee of SLF Inc. and Sun Life Assurance in December 2014.
+Ms. Lewis joined the Board of Directors, the Governance, Nomination & Investment Committee and the Management Resources Committee of SLF Inc. and Sun Life Assurance in December 2014.
 She became a member of the Audit & Conduct Review Committee in May 2016.
 Ms. Lewis is a director and the chair of the Audit Committee of PS Business Parks, Inc. She is also a director and Chair of the Audit Committee of Weyerhaeuser Company.
 Ms. Lewis was a director and a member of the Audit Committee of Adamas Pharmaceuticals, Inc. from March 2014 to June 2016.
 She served as a director and a member of the Audit Committee of Plum Creek Timber Company, Inc. from November 2013 until its acquisition by Weyerhaeuser in February 2016.
 Ms. Lewis was also a director and a member of the Audit Committee of CapitalSource, Inc. from 2004 to April 2014, and was the chair of the Audit Committee from February 2013 to April 2014.
 In addition, Ms. Lewis serves on the Leadership Board and Governance Working Group for the United States Chamber of Commerce - Center for Capital Markets Competitiveness and is Trustee of The Brookings Institution.
 She is a National Association of Corporate Directors Board Leadership Fellow and a member of the Tapestry West Audit Committee Network.

 Stephanie L. Coyles is a corporate director.
-Her background is as a strategic consultant and advisor who has worked with a diverse Clientele across North America, including retail, consumer distribution, private equity and business consulting organizations.
+Her background is as a strategic consultant and advisor who has worked with a diverse clientele across North America, including retail, consumer distribution, private equity and business consulting organizations.
 She was previously Chief Strategic Officer at LoyaltyOne Co. from 2008 to 2012.
 Prior to that, Ms. Coyles spent 18 years with McKinsey & Company Canada where she held progressively senior positions and was a principal for eight years from 2000 to 2008.
 Ms. Coyles joined the Board of Directors, the Audit & Conduct Review Committee and the Governance, Nomination & Investment Committee of SLF Inc. and Sun Life Assurance in January 2017.
 She is currently a director and a member of the Audit Committee of Métro Inc. Ms. Coyles also serves on the advisory board of Reliant Web Hosting Inc. and on the board of The Earth Rangers Foundation.
 She holds a Master in Public Policy degree and a Bachelor of Commerce degree.
+Ms. Coyles also received the ICD.D designation from the Institute of Corporate Directors and the CERT Certificate in Cybersecurity Oversight, issued by the CERT Division of the Software Engineering Institute at Carnegie Mellon University.